gaeaworld/Hades_project/README.md

                 #//5.4 stage = 1:buy, 2:do not buy, 3:sale out, 4. keep
                 #//5.5 use a switch to give different msg to "result_message" for mail

-###Next action:
-			*-* read a external file.txt which your stock list as "STOCK=" input *-* manual input share of stock and write into record share file *-* csv file depand on different folder to save
+###20150715 - version 0.04
-            *-* important!! change email account and password read rule. change to read local file "mail_account.txt" and "mail_password.txt" to fill out the python mail function.
+            (1) important!! change email account and password read rule. change to read local file "mail_account.txt" and "mail_password.txt" to fill out the python mail function.
                 1.use gen_email_info.sh to gen "email_account.txt" and "email_password.txt
                 2.Hades to read those two file and save to a variable 3.put those two variable into send mail function

+###Next action:
+			*-* read a external file.txt which your stock list as "STOCK=" input 1.read STOCK_list.txt to get user want monitor STOCK number.
+                2.put each one stock into variable "STOCK" 3.input how much share of stock below stock number like 6505
+                  1000
+			*-* read STOCK_list.txt about share of stock and write into record share file *-* csv file depand on different folder to save